By Cory Warren

 Getting your pets used to being in the car is critical before the long trip so take several small, short and fun trips well in advance of your big road trip.

 When traveling by car, I always recommend putting your dog in a crash-tested safety crate, such as the MiM Vario Cage or the Proline Crates.
 I have one of each and think they’re fantastic.
 At the very least, consider a safety harness for your dog to travel — in the back seat.
 Your dog should be restrained in your car and never be allowed to hang out of the window or ride in the back of a pickup truck.
 This is not only dangerous but foolish!
-NEVER allow your dog in the passenger seat!
+NEVER allow your dog in the front passenger seat!

 Be aware with car travel that there will be times you'll have to leave your dog in the car when you go into a store, restaurant, or other places where pets aren’t allowed.
 If temperatures are moderate, you can’t leave the dog in the car with closed windows.
 As a matter of fact, 28 states have laws that forbid leaving pets in hot cars.
 Instead, consider a spare key so you can leave your AC running and lock the door.
 Or better yet, always be prepared and have someone stay in the car with your dog.
 If I’m driving solo, I always park very close to the window of the restaurant and watch my car.
 Otherwise, it’s drive-thru time for me.